newchuyalong/libgdx-learning/Getting help.md

 Example code should be contained entirely in a single class (use static member classes if needed) and executable, meaning it has a main method and can simply be copied, pasted, and run.
 Do not use a GdxTest, as that cannot be copy, pasted, and run.

+For more about how to make executable example code, please see [SSCCE](http://sscce.org/) and [MCVE](http://stackoverflow.com/help/mcve).

 ### <a id="Example_Resources"></a>Example Resources ###

 Often executable examples need some resources, such as an image or sound file.
 It is extra work for those trying to help if they must download your specific resources.
 Instead, it is ideal to use resources from the [libgdx tests](https://github.com/libgdx/libgdx/tree/master/tests/gdx-tests-android/assets).
 This enables your example code to be simply pasted into the `gdx-tests-lwjgl` project and run.